tlswg/tls13-spec/draft-ietf-tls-tls13.md

 protocol.
-However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)
+However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys).

 Protocols MUST NOT use 0-RTT data without a profile that defines its use.
 That profile needs to identify which messages or interactions are